Water Deer Parasites & Diseases - Ectoparasites

 Chaplin went on to observe that, provided infestation was not heavy, the distribution of lice on the mother's body was very specific.
 Most were found in the inguinal (groin) region, on the relatively sparsely haired surface of the mammary glands, and around the face.
 In other words, the parasites were concentrated on the areas in contact with the fawn.
 Indeed, examination of the fawns immediately after their initial grooming showed that most had three or four lice.

 Between May and October 2013, Sung-Suck Oh and colleagues recovered 340 ticks from 39 Korean water deer rescued by wildlife charities in South Korea.
-The mean parasite burden was 12 ticks per deer and, the vast majority (83%) were Haemaphysalis longicornis; 6% were Haemaphysalis flava and 11% Ixodes nipponensis.
-Similarly, VanBik and her team recovered 48 ticks, 17 nymphs and 31 adults, all identified as H. longicornis, from six water deer killed in traffic between 2013 and 2015 in Korea's Gyeongbuk Province.
-In a short paper to the Journal of Wildlife Diseases in 2009, Jae-Ik Han and co-workers at Chungbuk National University described infection of two water deer by the tick Haemaphysalis leporispalustris, while the finding of Ehrlichia canis in water deer (see Endoparasites) implies they are also potentially a host for the brown dog tick (Rhipicephalus sanguineus) that transmits the bacterium.
-More recently, in a paper submitted to Multidisciplinary Digital Publishing Institute in September 20203, Sang-Joon Lee and colleagues described how Korean water deer had significantly larger blood vessels, sebaceous and sweat glands than roe deer (Capreolus capreolus), all of which which help maintain the barrier functions of the skin, along with irregular scale surfaces in hair cuticles, and stiffer and thicker primary hairs.
-The researchers propose the intriguing theory that these characteristics of the skin and fur may help reduce water deer's susceptibility to ticks.
+The mean parasite burden was 12 ticks per deer, and the vast majority (83%) were Haemaphysalis longicornis; 6% were Haemaphysalis flava and 11% Ixodes nipponensis.
+Similarly, Dorene VanBik and her team recovered 48 ticks -- 17 nymphs and 31 adults -- all identified as H. longicornis, from six water deer killed in traffic between 2013 and 2015 in Korea's Gyeongbuk Province.
+In a short paper to the Journal of Wildlife Diseases in 2009, Jae-Ik Han and co-workers at Chungbuk National University described infection of two water deer by the tick Haemaphysalis leporispalustris, while the finding of Ehrlichia canis in water deer (see Endoparasites) implies they are also potentially a host for the brown dog tick (Rhipicephalus sanguineus), which transmits the bacterium.

 The Zoological Society of London Veterinary Reports published during the mid-1970s describe four water deer suffering from folliculitis caused by the mange mite Demodex.
 At least three of the individuals diagnosed with demodectic mange were described as being in very poor condition.
 These are the only reports of mange in water deer of which I'm aware and I would be very interested to hear of any from the wild.